 An added note: An all peach version, for example, would allow the tiny, black seeds to be visible.
 Some kids may object to this before they even taste the jam.
 Berry versions (or a mix of fruit) mask the chia seeds completely.

 Alternatively, white chia seeds can sometimes be found.
 They taste the same as their black counterpart but often cost a little bit more.

 - 1 cup blackberries (see notes for fruit substitutions)

 - 1 peach, peeled, pitted and diced

-- 3 tablespoons honey (see notes)
+- 3 tablespoons honey or pure maple syrup (see notes)

 - 2 tablespoons chia seeds